left11/springboot_scala/README.md

 ## tips
 - If you are running with jrebel, you can modify code and see changes with out restart server

-- This project uses java8, you can modify it in the pom.xml properties <java.version>